 Nomad shelters helped man survive in the wilderness for generations.
 As long as you had the proper knowledge and resources, you could build a shelter in a few hours.
 Making a snow cave to keep you warm at night is not complicated, but there are some tricks to it.

 With the explosion of Hurricane Matthew in the warm tropical waters of the Caribbean, we witnessed the power of these storms when they finally make landfall.
 Having access to potable water became a problem for those hit by the hurricane.

-Most people prefer to go out camping during the good, warm season and they do not appreciate the winter months due to the “issues” they have to face.
+Most people prefer to go out camping during the good, warm season.
+They do not appreciate the winter months due to the “issues” they have to face.
 Staying outside longer during the winter months requires some preparations and a good knowledge of the environment you live in.
 Winter weather conditions should not discourage you from making the trip and here is what you need to do.

 A generator is crucial to every household, more so for those in regions experiencing frequent power blackouts.
 The only demerit of most generators is the high level of noise they produce.
 Is there any solution to this disturbing problem?
 Yes!
 While reducing noise coming from the engine is not possible, you can reduce significantly the noise emanating from the exhaust; making your noisy generator silent.

 Seeing that we spend a lot of our time driving around, we can be trapped in our vehicles at any time due to various unpredictable on-the-road events.
-Having a vehicle survival kit in your car can save the day when no one else is around to give you a helping hand.
+Having a vehicle survival kit in your car can save the day.
+It will become useful when no one else is around to give you a helping hand.
 Sinkholes, rollovers, natural disasters and even unknown terrain could turn deadly if you are not prepared.